threefoldtech/home/wiki/products/v3/tfgrid_3_5.md

-# ThreeFold Grid v3.0.0 Alpha-5 Release Note
+# ThreeFold Grid v3.5 Release Note

-This is the release note of TFGrid v3.0.0 Alpha 5.
+This is the release note of TFGrid v3.5.
 It includes updates, improvements and fixes of numerous grid components as described below.

 ## TFT Shop v1.1.0